Two arrested after gelato shop smash and grab in Vernon - BC Local News

 Vernon police learned of a break and enter after a member of the public reported the door of the new gelato shop on 29th Avenue was smashed in as they passed by around 3 a.m.

-La Carraia Gelato owner Fakri Fituri said thieves smashed the glass door at the 3000 29 Avenue location around 11:30 p.m.
-Oct.
+La Carraia Gelato owner Fakri Fituri said thieves smashed the glass door at the 3000 29 Ave. location around 11:30 p.m., Oct.
 4.

 Once inside, Fituri said they took an iPad, money from the register and a cookie jar.